cnagyei/cpp/gctu/assignments_100_02/README.md

 | `Amount_Due` | Correct | Correct | Correct |
 | `Stud_grade?` | Wrong | Use of question mark `?`| `Stud_grade` |
 | `Makepayment_1` | Correct | Correct | Correct |

+### b.
+- Identifiers - Identifiers are names that represent unique objects or class of objects.
+They are a type of string of alphanumeric characters that always begins with either an alphabetic or underscore character.

+- Pseudocodes - A pseudocode is a notation, language-like solution resembling a simplified programming language, used in program design to create the outline or rough draft of a program.
+Pseudocodes summarize a program's flow, but excludes underlying details.
+    - A pseudocode is not an actual programming language
+    - A pseudocode cannot be compiled into an executable program
+    - It uses short terms or simple English syntaxes to write code for programs before it is actuall converted into a specific programming language

+    Example of a pseudocode is shown below
+    ```sh
+    IF sum of two random dice numbers >= 18
+        THEN print "You win!"
+    ELSE print "You lose!"
+    ```

+- Comments

+- Compiler

+- Algorithm

+- flowchart